 Gain or loss arising from the disposal of an asset is determined as the difference between the net disposal proceeds and the carrying amount of the asset and is recognised in profit or loss.

 No depreciation is provided on freehold land.
-Depreciation on other property, plant and equipment is calculated to write off the cost of the assets to its residual value on a straight line basis at the following annual rates based on their estimated useful lives:
+Depreciation on other property, plant and equipment is calculated to write off the cost of the assets to its residual value on a straight line basis based on their estimated useful lives: